Dear Members,

 accounting records in accordance with the provisions of this Act for safeguarding the

-The Directors had prepared the annual accounts on a going concern basis; (e) The
+(d) The Directors had prepared the annual accounts on a going concern basis;

-Directors, had laid down internal financial controls to be followed by the company and
+(e) The Directors, had laid down internal financial controls to be followed by the

-that such internal financial controls are adequate and were operating effectively; (f) The
+company and that such internal financial controls are adequate and were operating

-Directors had devised proper systems to ensure compliance with the provisions of all
+(f) The Directors had devised proper systems to ensure compliance with the provisions

 Committees of the board